 – Jill Davis, Vice President and Marketing Manager, Global Supplier Diversity at JPMorgan Chase

-When a diverse business grows, it not only creates jobs but also establishes social equity and inclusiveness in the business ecosystem.
+Growing a diverse business establishes social equity and inclusiveness in the business ecosystem.
 Over the last decade, the focus on championing supplier diversity has empowered local communities and fueled exponential growth in the U.S. economy.

-If you are running a minority-owned, veteran-owned, or woman-owned business and are looking to get diversity certified, you can sign up here to begin your certification journey.
+If you are running a minority-owned, veteran-owned, or woman-owned business and want diversity certification, you can sign up with us to begin your certification journey.